Siapasanka/donation-app-crypto-main/README.md

 - **lottie-player.js**- lottie-player.js is a JavaScript library for rendering animations using Lottie files.
 It is used in the Payment APP for displaying animations in the transaction details popup.

-## File Structure
-The relevant files and their descriptions in the project are as follows:

-- **app.py**: The main Flask application file that handles routing and serves the web pages.
-- **templates/index.html**: The HTML file containing the user interface and JavaScript code for the Payment APP.
-- **static/images/QR.png**: The QR code image file that can be scanned to access the application using a mobile Ethereum wallet.